sgizm/SousChefSusana/Documents/Commands.md

 I want to eat something from Asia.
 Sugget a dish / recipe from Asia.
 What's fresh in the stores in my town right now?
-What other people are cooking right now?
+What are other people cooking right now?
+Recommend me Easter dishes.

 I only have eggs and potato, tell me what to cook.
 I have only 30 minutes to cook.